Make a difference. Create a better world.

 Why Mechanical Engineering at the University of Utah?

 Mechanical Engineering at the University of Utah is not your everyday classroom experience, as it combines advanced technical knowledge with plenty of hands-on practical and professional experience.
-Starting with ME 1000 in the first semester of the freshman year and culminating in the Senior Design capstone experience, ME students participate in hands-on, project-based learning every semester of the four-year program.
-In the freshman year, design skills and computer programming are taught in the context of robotic systems, while sophomore courses focus on sustainable energy (e.g., wind, water and solar power) as students are introduced to fluid dynamics and thermodynamics.
+Starting with ME 1000 in the first semester of the freshman year and culminating in the Senior Design capstone experience, ME students participate in hands-on, project-based learning every year of the four-year program.
 By their senior year, ME students have the skills to design and build, as part of a team, an actual device or product, such as an electric skateboard, a robotic hand, or a solar car.
 ME undergraduates at the University of Utah also have opportunities to work closely with the internationally renowned faculty on creative and critical research projects, and to participate in the research and development of solutions to diverse real-world problems.